tablackmore/password-slow-hash/README.md

 # password-slow-hash

+Note [scrypt](https://github.com/barrysteyn/node-scrypt) is more secure than this module as it increases memory and processor usage.

 [![Linux Build][travis-image]][travis-url]

 Node password hashing, salting and validating methods.
-An async tool using nodes inbuilt crypto library.
+An async tool using nodes inbuilt crypto library, pbkdf2.

 ## Installation